Steve Mancha Special (1945-2011)

 INTERVIEWS ON CD

 Bill was a member of Mickey Nold's Sunday Consortium of guest DJ's that brought countless exclusive interviews to PCRL.
-These are the complete unique radio programmes broadcasted on PCRL over a 12 year period (many are no longer with us).
+These are the complete unique radio programmes broadcasted on PCRL over a 12 year period (many of those are no longer with us).
 They are in the main Motown related artistes or producers, complete with music.
 Full list scrolling below in the marque.

 THE TEMPTATIONS (DENNIS EDWARDS)